skermes/madeleines/README.md

 When running on Sean's VM on jeanne-poisson, set it with

     export DATABASE_URL=postgresql://skermes:skermes@localhost:5432/madeleines

+The database has one table, defined like this:

+    create table remembrances (
+       id serial primary key,
+       url varchar,
+       title varchar,
+       preview text,
+       remembered_on date,
+       dropped_on date
+     );

 To start a web server for the application, run: